 The car park will be free for all users.
 In the current proposals, there are circa.
-200 car parking spaces on the Nuffield Health site, with the opportunity to access the surface carparks to the north of the proposed hospital (subject to future commercial agreements).
+200 car parking spaces on the Nuffield Health site.

 At any one time, there would only be around 120 staff on site, with some staff car sharing and others who walk or cycle to the hospital.